ODawah/url-shortener/README.md

 ## Use Cases
 - User Send URL to be Shortened
 - User hits a shortened URL
+- User wants to see metrics for his url

 ## Constraints
 *State Constraints*